cqfn/cqfn.github.io/pages/jobs.md

 We expect you:

-  * To be a hands-on Java programmer
+  * To be a hands-on programmer
   * To have a PhD (or MSc) degree in computer science
   * To demonstrate us your own _clean_ code
   * To be an active open source contributor/author